gsantner/dandelion/.github/ISSUE_TEMPLATE.md

 #### Debug output

 Please post the output of adb logcat.
-The log should begin with the start of Diaspora for Android and include all the steps it takes to reproduce the problem.
+The log should begin with the start of dandelion* and include all the steps it takes to reproduce the problem.
 IMPORTANT: In-App debug log must be activated and the app restarted first!

 ````